alperyarenbasi/Nordic-nRF52-DK/README.md

 ## Contents

 - `lab_3-0.0.16/`
-  Source code and configuration for Lab 3 (version 0.0.16), including example firmware and linker scripts.
+  Source code and configuration for Lab 3
 - `main.pdf`
   PDF of the lab assignment and hardware specification.
 - `.gitignore`